ThomNardou/ETML-PointCounter/Docker/docker-guide.md

 ## Guide

-In the root of the project and open a cmd.
+In the Docker/PointCounter-Docker of the project, open a cmd.
 Type this command:

 ```cmd
   docker compose up -d